abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

-To put it another way, we can ask ourselves, *What is it that aligns us with Dhamma?* The Buddha tells us that if something aligns or accords with the Dhamma, it's going to increase our happiness, wellbeing, clarity, and understanding.
+To put it another way, we can ask ourselves, *What is it that aligns us with Dhamma?* The Buddha tells us that if something aligns or accords with the Dhamma, it's going to increase our happiness, well-being, clarity, and understanding.
 The opposite is true as well.
 When what we're doing increases our *dukkha*---our anxieties, confusion, and agitation---it's a pretty sure bet that we're not aligned with the